-A: Grsecurity currently supports the 4.4 and 4.14 versions of the Linux kernel.
+A: Grsecurity currently supports the 4.14 and 5.4 versions of the Linux kernel.
 Upstream, these are also both extended LTS kernels.
-We are discontinuing support of 4.4 at the end of 2019 and replacing it with 5.4, to be supported through at least the end of 2022.
+5.4 will be supported through at least the end of 2022.
 4.14 will continue to be supported through to the end of 2021.
 We support each kernel for a period of 3 years.
 When retiring a kernel and choosing a new one, we aim to provide a period of a few months overlap where three stable kernels are maintained at once, to allow a jump from the oldest version supported to the newest, if desired.

 Q: What Linux distributions does grsecurity support?

 A: Grsecurity supports 32-bit and 64-bit ARM, 64-bit PowerPC, 32-bit and 64-bit x86, MIPS, and SPARC64.
 While around 80% of grsecurity is architecture-independent, some non-x86 architectures lack the full set of features grsecurity provides on x86, for various reasons.
 Please feel free to confirm the featureset with us for any architecture you plan to use.
 If a particular feature is missing, depending on the amount of R&D required, we can implement the feature as part of your pro support subscription or through a separate contract.

 A: Grsecurity supports all virtualization solutions (Xen, KVM, VMware, VirtualBox) and modes (HVM, PV, PVHVM, guest or host).
 Please note however that the individual choice of virtualization affects the functionality or presence of a few grsecurity features.
 Please feel free to ask us for any details about this.